YunaBraska/tinkerforge-sensor/readmeDoc/berlin/yuna/tinkerforgesensor/model/type/Color.md

 ```java
 ColorSpace
 ```
- and returns @return the color components in a
+ and returns *Return* the color components in a
 ```java
 float
 ```